 February 23, 2016

-Ryuichi Sakamoto of Yellow Magic Orchestra fame and raster-noton’s Carsten Nicolai (aka Alva Noto) discuss their score for Oscar-tipped frontier saga The Revenant.
+Ryuichi Sakamoto of Yellow Magic Orchestra fame and Carsten Nicolai (Alva Noto) speak to Amar Ediriwira about their score for Oscar-tipped frontier saga The Revenant.

 “Ryuichi’s music soul has impregnated The Revenant and the film breathes between his notes and nature sounds and silences,” writes Mexican director Alejandro Iñárritu in the soundtrack’s liner notes.
 He goes on to describe Carsten Nicolai’s electronic universe as one that eludes definition and characterises The National’s Bryce Desnner as a “more crazy original and delicious guacamole than I could ever dream of”.